 Aerospace Engineers seem to exploit a large range of skills on the job.
 Most notably, skills in Project Management, Systems Engineering, Technical Analysis, and Engineering Design are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
-Skills that pay less than market rate include AutoCAD, SolidWorks, and autodesk autocad.
-Those proficient in Engineering Design are, more often than not, also skilled in Matlab, Systems Engineering, and Microsoft Office.
+Skills that seem to negatively impact pay include AutoCAD, SolidWorks, and autodesk autocad.
+The majority of those who know Engineering Design also know Matlab, Systems Engineering, and Microsoft Office.

 Pay by Experience Level for Aerospace Engineer